Neko Case: Chicago

 I didn't want to be the girl who posed in Playboy and then—by the way—made some music.
 I would be really fucking irritated if after a show somebody came up to me and handed me some naked picture of myself and wanted me to sign it instead of my CD.

-In later interviews, she declined to discuss the survey at all.

 Neko Case & Her Boyfriends

 Case recorded and toured for several years as Neko Case & Her Boyfriends before performing solely under her name.
+Albums released as Neko Case & Her Boyfriends include The Virginian (1997) and Furnace Room Lullaby (2000).
 She primarily performed her own material, but also performed and recorded cover versions of songs by artists such as My Morning Jacket, Harry Nilsson, Loretta Lynn, Tom Waits, Nick Lowe, Buffy Sainte-Marie, Scott Walker, Randy Newman, Queen, Bob Dylan, Neil Young, Sparks and Hank Williams.

-Albums released included The Virginian and Furnace Room Lullaby.

 New Pornographers

-The New Pornographers' second album, Electric Version, was released on May 6, 2003.
-Case sang lead on even more of the songs on this album, and toured with the group again.

-Twin Cinema, the New Pornographers' third album, was released on August 23, 2005, with Case again providing vocals on several tracks.
-In addition to providing backing vocals on several songs, Case performs lead vocals on two ballads, "The Bones of an Idol" and "These Are the Fables".
-She opted out of most subsequent touring duties with the band; however, her parts were taken over by Kathryn Calder.

-On Challengers, released on August 21, 2007, Case contributes lead vocals to the title song as well as "Go Places", in addition to her backing vocals on the other tracks.

-The 2010 album Together features Case as lead vocalist on "Crash Years" and "My Shepherd."
+The 2010 New Pornographers album Together features Case as lead vocalist on "Crash Years" and "My Shepherd."
 The 2014 album Brill Bruisers features Case as lead vocalist on "Champions of Red Wine" and "Marching Orders."
 The 2017 album Whiteout Conditions features Case as lead vocalist on "Play Money" and "This is the World of the Theater."